 The GNL Project at York University began in 2010.
 “The GNL project at York is currently an autonomous zone bringing researchers, instructors and students together to imagine and experiment with the idea of ‘global thinking’ as a critical skill to acquire for globally networked working environments.
 GNL can create rich cultural connections by designing a learning environment that engages students locally and internationally in conversations with the goal of advancing collaboratively the latest thinking on global issues," says Dominique Scheffel-Dunand, the current GNL Project Lead.
 Learn more about the project's conceptualization, history, and future directions here.

-UPCOMING BOOTCAMP AND WEBINAR SESSIONS AT YORK UNIVERSITY
+UPCOMING TRAINING SESSIONS AT YORK UNIVERSITY